Career Options for PR Majors

 Public relations majors can find employment in a number of settings, including professional services companies, nonprofit organizations, government agencies and educational institutions.
-A degree in public relations can lead to a variety of job opportunities, including work as a public relations specialist, marketing or event coordinator, media planner, marketing assistant or account executive.
-Those with several years of experience or a master's degree are more likely to work in positions as public relations managers, fundraising managers, marketing managers, marketing communications directors and directors of investor relations.
+A bachelor's degree in public relations can lead to a variety of job opportunities, including public relations specialist, media planner, media relations specialist, strategic planner, social media manager, marketing assistant, marketing coordinator, marketing communications specialist, account executive and copywriter.

 Find schools that offer these popular programs